pootle/mandelpy/README.md

 ```
 pip install numba pyperclip
 ```
+Installing numba automatically pulls in numpy.
 Oh and it uses pygame 2, which is not in the standard Raspberry pi installation so:
  ```
  pip install 'pygame>=2.0.0'
 ```

 The app needs only the two python files here:
 - mandelpy.py is the main app
-- mandcalcs.py has various different coings of the mandlbrot calculation
+- mandcalcs.py has various different codings of the mandlbrot calculation

 Put these files in a folder of your choice (or git clone this repo).